Star Anise – Essential Oils benefits

 Chinese medicine has used star anise for centuries, and Western medicine has recently begun to recognize this spice’s pharmacological and antimicrobial properties.
 Star anise contains shikimic acid, a compound that is found in Tamiflu, a treatment for influenza, and thus the spice has been used to treat coughs and flu-like symptoms.

-Star anise is rich in antioxidants and vitamins A and C which help against diabetes and early signs of aging.
+Star anise is rich in antioxidants and vitamins A and C, which help against diabetes and early signs of aging.
 It has also been shown to improve digestion, reducing bloating and gas, indigestion, and constipation.

 For infantile catarrh, Aniseed tea is very helpful.
 It is made by pouring half a pint of boiling water on 2 teaspoonsful of bruised seed.
 This, sweetened, is given cold in doses of 1 to 3 teaspoonsful frequently.